curie-data-factory/health-data-metrics/README.md

 ### Going deeper

-You can install Airflow and your the entire stack on local if you have enough RAM & CPU (4 core & 16 Go RAM recommended).
+You can install Airflow and run the entire stack on local if you have enough RAM & CPU (4 core & 16 Go RAM recommended).
 To see how : go [Here](./docs/full-installation.md)

 # Screenshots & User Guide